laskinner/dag-tui/README.md

 - **Display Glitch while displaying nodes in table form:** There's an occasional minor misalignment in tables which display nodes, if node title exceeds a certain length.
 - **Handling Large Graphs:** The current version does not optimally handle very large graphs in performance and display, primarily due to the fact this this is a terminal environment, and these kinds of projects are generally paired with a powerful GUI.
 - **UI workflow**: When creating causes and outcomes, a table should appear displaying the available causes and outcomes which can be selected, rather than forcing the user to disrupt the creation/editng workflow if they don't have this information readily available.
+- **Exit**: "Exit" is being invalidated as an input.
+To exit, a user must restart the program.
+- **Add Outcome**: While adding outcomes, users are required to enter causal nodes.
+This should be optional.

 ### Future Testing Plans